galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 ![bythog](../../images/yolo/bythog2.jpeg)

 These images are useful for visually checking whether detections are correct or if something was missed.

+⚠️ The `?` character you see in the annotation is due to an incompatibility between the class names in the pre-trained model and the character encoding used on the system where the model was originally trained.
+This typically happens when non-UTF-8 characters are not properly handled during training or export.

 ⚠️ **No masks or segmentation files:** Since we used detect mode, this tool will not generate segmentation masks (like .tiff or polygon files).
 Those are only available in segment mode, which we'll cover next.